zisismaras/cookie-consent-polymer/README.md

 ## Todo

 * custom theme support for style and position(you have to open it and hack the style for now)
-* decline and/or 'take me back' option
-* scroll or navigating consent option
 * block cookies until consent option
 * more geoip services?